 Lauren: …you kind of segwayed into motivation and I think that that’s a really interesting topic.
 Because oftentimes, when people start to ‘should’ on themselves, it’s almost a way of externalizing the part of them that wants change.
 It’s like a lack of ownership to say, “I knew I should do this.”

-Dr. Patrick: I want and I should do feel very different.
+Dr. McGrath: I want and I should do feel very different.
 When I say that I want or I don’t want to do something, that is very personal.
 But when I say I shouldn’t do it, or I can’t do it, it’s very externalizing.